+AMBITION

+TARGET

+STATUS

-AMBITION TARGET STATUS Prevent incidents and be committed to a workplace without injury or harm Zero serious injuries 0 • Protect health and well-being of staff Sick leave < 3.5% 0.88% •
+Prevent incidents and be committed to a workplace without injury or harm

+Zero serious injuries

+0

-- There were no fatal accidents in 2019 and DHP reached target of zero serious injuries. - The Powered by Care programme and the efforts to continually improve health and safety performance and culture will continue to have a high focus going forward.
+- There were no fatal accidents in 2020 and DHP reached target of zero serious injuries. - The Powered by Care programme and the efforts to continually improve health and safety performance and culture will continue to have a high focus going forward.
 Key elements include HSSE (Health, Safety, Security and Environment) leadership, Life-Saving Rules for high risk activities, an improved framework for HSSE management, enhanced HSSE in Projects, and clear effective HSSE requirements.